The Musical Modes: What Are They?

 Aeolian Mode

-To build an Aeolian scale we flatten the 3rd, 6th and 7th degrees of the scale.
+To build the Aeolian mode, we flatten the 3rd, 6th, and 7th degrees of the major scale.

 Locrian Mode

-To make a Locrian scale we flatten the 2nd, 3rd, 5th, 6th and 7th notes.
+To form a Locrian scale, we start with the major scale and flatten the 2nd, 3rd, 5th, 6th, and 7th degrees.

 C locrian mode